 The Manalapan-Englishtown School District has adopted Policy #5512.01 on Harassment, Intimidation and Bullying.
-A copy of this policy may accessed on the district website at www.mersnj.us.

 SEXUAL HARASSMENT

 Sexual harassment means unwanted words or actions that hurt or humiliate people based on their sex.
 It is behavior or words that:

 - 1. Are directed at a person because of his or her sex; - 2.
 Are uninvited, unwanted, and unwelcomed; - 3.
 Cause a person to feel uncomfortable or offended; - 4.
 Create a hostile environment that makes learning difficult.